 Contrast that with the Florida primary, held just a few days earlier.

 There, 50 delegates were at stake and 1,672,352 votes were cast.
 That breaks down to 33,447 votes for every delegate awarded.
 Very few people in caucus states make very big presidential decisions.

-Critics also complain that, given modern technology, there simply has to be a better, faster, and fairer way to tabulate results.
-Christopher Hull, a defender of caucuses and author of Grassroots Rules: How The Iowa Caucuses Help Elect American Presidents agrees, with some caveats.
+Critics also complain that, given modern technology, there simply has to be a better, faster and fairer way to tabulate results.
+Christopher Hull, a defender of caucuses and author of Grassroots Rules: How the Iowa Caucus Helps Elect American Presidents agrees, with some caveats.

 So why have caucuses today?

 Hull, a former Republican staffer in the Iowa Senate, sees an upside and downside to caucuses but wants to preserve what he and other supporters view as their inherent worth: party building, and giving favor to a candidate that "can build up, rather than tear down."

 "It's very difficult for you to buy a caucus, and the process is a healthy one," he says.
 "The caucus-to-convention process awards activism and true believers, and I personally think it is reasonable to conclude that a mix of primaries and caucuses are healthy when selecting a president," Hull says.